simeononsecurity/simeononsecurity.ch/content/articles/ansible-docker-kubernetes-for-cybersecurity/index.en.md

 ## Ansible

 **Ansible** is an open-source software that provides simple IT automation and configuration management.
 It uses a declarative language to describe the desired state of the system, making it easy for administrators to understand and manage.
-Ansible can automate a wide range of tasks, including software deployment, server configuration, and security management.
+Ansible can automate many tasks, including software deployment, server configuration, and security management.
 It can also be used to automate security-related tasks such as security scans, vulnerability assessments, and patch management.

 ## Docker